-Tenta is explicitly built with security and privacy in mind and is packed with features intended to keep its users safe and secure while they traverse the internet.
+Tenta is explicitly built with security and privacy in mind.
+It is packed with security features and privacy tools intended to keep its users safe and secure while they traverse the internet.

 The extension HTTPS Everywhere is built directly into the browser, which forces all websites to use a secure connection whenever possible.
 Should you still find yourself connecting over regular HTTP (due to the website not supporting HTTPS at all), you’re given a clear warning that this is happening.

 Tenta also blocks both ads and pop-ups without the need for an add-on.
 In addition, a setting called “mask browser” blocks screenshots while the browser is open, and you can also set the browser to close all open tabs on exit.
-Both of these features are nice bits of extra security, should someone get physical access to your device for a brief moment.
+Both of these security features are nice bits of extra security and privacy, should someone get physical access to your device for a brief moment.

 However, this shouldn’t generally be a concern with Tenta, as you can set up the browser to require a PIN.
 This means that even if someone has your device, they won’t be able to open the browser.
 This PIN isn’t stored on Tenta’s servers, either, providing extra security against data breaches and leaks on the company’s side of things.